opplieam/buy-better/README.md

 This is not a final design.

 There are 3 big parts.
 1. Web scraping service

-To keep up-to-date price.
-Web scraping is mandatory to do automate task. collecting price from target website
+To keep prices up to date, web scraping is necessary to automate the task of collecting prices from the target website.
 2. Buy Better Admin

-The management from users to manually matching products / category (which I design the system to collect the data and prepare dataset at the same time for using in machine learning model in the future.
-So when the new category/item being scraped, it will automatically match to the existing system)
+The user management, The matching (by hand for now) category, and products from various websites.
+In the future, It will use machine learning to automate label data.

 3. Buy Better Core

-This part is where the user interact for both frontend and backend.
-I design to be the scalable, I will talk later in the design choice section.
+This part is where the user interacts for both frontend and backend.
+I designed it to be scalable by using gRPC to communicate between the services.,

 ## List of services
 - [Buy-Better Admin Backend](https://github.com/opplieam/bb-admin-api) *Details implementation